averydonovan/Skew-TVirtualSoundingPlotter/README.md

 meteorological forecasting models, also known as a virtual sounding.
 It is intended for use as an easy-to-use educational tool by students or researchers.

 The program uses the
 [UCAR/Unidata NetCDF-Java](http://www.unidata.ucar.edu/software/thredds/current/netcdf-java/)
-library for GRIB file reading and JavaFX 8 for the GUI.
+library for GRIB file reading.
+Currently it is able to read GRIB1 and GRIB2 files published on the [NOAA NOMADS](http://nomads.ncdc.noaa.gov/data.php?name=access) site.

 Licensed under the GNU General Public License version 3.

-##Status##

-The program has implemented all features listed at a basic level.
-Currently it is able to read in GRIB1 and GRIB2 files published on the [NOAA NOMADS](http://nomads.ncdc.noaa.gov/data.php?name=access) site.
-Further work on fixing bugs and adding features is ongoing.
-Feedback and bug reports are welcomed; simply submit them as issues and provide a detailed description.

 ##Features##

+* Read GRIB1 and GRIB2 files output by the NOAA RAP, NAM, and GFS forecasting models
 * Generate high-quality Skew-T/Log-P plots from temperature and dew point data at various isobaric levels
 * Convert relative humidity to dew point as needed
 * Calculate values such as lifting condensation level (LCL), K-index, Total Totals, and SWEAT depending on data available
-* Read GRIB1 and GRIB2 files output by the NOAA RAP, NAM, and GFS forecasting models
 * Output high-resolution (approximately 300 DPI) plot to a PNG file

 ##Requirements##

 ###Running###

-* Java 8 SE
+* Java 8 SE runtime
-* Desktop operating system with windowing system (e.g. Microsoft Windows, Apple Mac OS X, Linux with X11)
+* Desktop operating system with windowing system (e.g. Microsoft Windows, Apple macOS, Linux with X11)

 ###Building###